 A geek for historical properties, Eleanor can often be found exploring National Trust properties and wandering around stately homes with her dog, Eddie.

+Founder of Mill Group and its related projects.
 David has a long track record of innovation in investments which balance social and commercial returns.
 He has created, built and invested in businesses and run institutional funds as well as established a charity and social enterprise.
-David enjoys his work, cars and playing hockey.

-Liberty has 18 years’ experience of delivering marketing strategy and communications to the charitable and private equity sectors.
+Liberty is Head of Marketing for Community Sponsors Homes.
+She has 18 years’ experience of delivering marketing strategy and communications to the charitable and private equity sectors.
 She set up her own marketing consultancy to offer her services to sustainable enterprises that help create a better world through business and innovation.

 Likes exploring oceans, dancing outside and eating good food with family & friends.

-Dynamic and full of energy, Ben is driven by the need to make a positive impact on the world and work with others to achieve this.
+Ben is Communications Executive of Community Sponsors Homes.
+He is driven by the need to make a positive impact on the world and work with others to achieve this.
 A graduate from the University of Reading, Ben studied Politics, Philosophy and Economics and also participated in multiple theatrical productions for Reading University Drama Society.
 Ben is an empathetic storyteller at heart, and as such uses his skills in understanding different points of view to present Community Sponsors Homes to different audiences, helping them understand the potential there is if we all work together.

 Brian has been at Aspire, a National Spinal Cord Injury Charity, since 1998.
 Over the past twenty years Brian has led the national expansion of the Charity’s work including a National Housing Programme that provides temporary homes for patients being discharged from hospital.
 Brian is also the Chairman of the Royal National Orthopaedic Hospital Charity, a Director of Aspire Law, a Trustee of the Triathlon Trust and a Longford Trust Mentor.